fommil/fpmortals/manuscript/complete.md

 Disjunction has the mirror `.validation` and `.validationNel` to convert into `Validation`, allowing for easy conversion between sequential and parallel failure accumulation.

+`\/` and `Validation` are the more performant FP equivalent of a checked exception for input validation, avoiding both a stacktrace and requiring the caller to deal with the failure resulting in more robust systems.

+A> One of the slowest things on the JVM is to create an exception, due to the A> resources required to construct the stacktrace.
+It is traditional to use A> exceptions for input validation and parsing, which can be thousands of times A> slower than the equivalent functions written with `\/` or `Validation`.
+A>
+A> Some people claim that predictable exceptions for input validation are A> referentially transparent because they will occur every time.
+However, the A> stacktrace inside the exception depends on the call chain, giving a different A> value depending on who calls it, thus breaking referential transparency.
+A> Regardless, throwing an exception is not pure because it means the function is A> not *Total*.

 ### These